 If telemedicine continues along this trajectory—and as the swirling mists inside my crystal ball begin to clear, all the evidence suggests that it will—, it is likely to completely redefine how health systems are run, how they deliver care, and how costs are managed.

 If there’s a silver lining to Covid-19, it’s the advances made in telehealth.”Thomas Ely

 President of the American Osteopathic Association

 While the coronavirus has unquestionably accelerated the adoption of telemedicine, it’s clear we have reached a tipping point from which there’s no going back.
-Prior to Covid-19, annual revenues of telehealth stakeholders in the U.S.A. were reported at around 3 billion dollars, a figure which experts believe could easily skyrocket to as much as 250 billion.
+Prior to Covid-19, annual revenues of telehealth stakeholders in the U.S.A. were reported at around 3 billion dollars, a figure which experts believe could easily skyrocket to as much as 250 billion (for more on the uptake of telemedicine post-Covid-19 see “Telehealth: A quarter-trillion-dollar post-COVID-19 reality?“).
 So I fully expect telemedicine to become a standard service that will be offered across all healthcare scenarios.

 What this also leads me to believe is that patients will become increasingly selective.
 It is very likely that patients will prioritize criteria such as access to telemedicine services in their choice of healthcare provider.
 After all, if you can reduce waiting times, enjoy greater convenience, and still expect equally high-quality care, why wouldn’t you go down the telemedicine route?